Antibiotic-resistant bacteria responsible for over 33,000 deaths in Europe in 2015, study finds

 Research from the European Centre for Disease Prevention and Control has shown that infection with antibiotic-resistant bacteria was responsible for more than 33,000 deaths in 2015, with almost 70% of infections coming from one of just four bacterial species.

-Infections with antibiotic-resistant bacteria accounted for over 33,000 deaths across Europe in 2015, researchers from the European Centre for Disease Prevention and Control have calculated.
+, researchers from the European Centre for Disease Prevention and Control have calculated.

 The research, published in The Lancet Infectious Diseases (online, 5 November 2018), analysed data from the European Antimicrobial Resistance Surveillance Network (EARS-Net) which was collected between 1 January 2015 and 31 December 2015.
 The EARS-Net covers countries in the EU and European Economic Area (EEA).

 The authors estimated that, during that time, there were 671,689 infections with antibiotic-resistant bacteria, resulting in 33,110 deaths and the loss of 874,571 disability-adjusted life-years (DALYs).
 The study also found that 63.5% of infections and 72.4% of deaths were associated with healthcare, suggesting that the effects of antibiotic-resistant infections predominantly occur in hospitals and other healthcare settings.

 The burden of antibiotic-resistant infections, equal to 170 DALYs per 100,000 population, had increased since 2007 and was similar to the which amounted to 183 DALYs per 100,000 population calculated between 2009 and 2013.